-The Centre brings together a unique group of researchers in the Schools of Biology and School of Psychology & Neuroscience at the University of St Andrews, UK, who share a distinctive set of common interests in the study of social learning, culture and cognitive evolution.
-Core activities include collaborative research projects, shared postgraduate training, the organisation of workshops and conferences.
+The Centre brings together a unique group of researchers in the School of Biology and School of Psychology & Neuroscience at the University of St Andrews, UK, who share a distinctive set of common interests in the study of social learning, cultural evolution and cognitive evolution.
+Core activities include collaborative research projects, shared postgraduate training, and the organisation of workshops and conferences.
 Informal academic interactions take place through numerous journal clubs and the fortnightly Behaviour Discussion Group.

 Our members conduct research on a broad range of species, including fish, birds, cetaceans, non-human primates and human beings.
 Fieldwork is conducted at a range of international sites and includes the studies of chimpanzee behaviour at the Budongo Forest in Uganda, hummingbirds in Canada, and whales and dolphins in oceans across the globe.
-Observational studies are carried out on captive populations, for example at the Living Links to Human Evolution research centre and Budongo Trail at Edinburgh Zoo.
-Our researchers also conduct child development studies in the Baby and Child Lab and at public science venues.
+Observational studies are carried out on well-maintained captive populations, for example at the Living Links to Human Evolution and Budongo Trail centres at Edinburgh Zoo, and our researchers study child development in the Baby and Child Lab and at public science venues.